 Short Soledad Miranda Bio

 Soledad Miranda was a Spanish actress who appeared in many films in the 1960s.
 Her remarkable beauty and her tragic untimely death make her story the stuff of legend.
 She was born on July 9, 1943 in Seville, Spain.
-The daughter of Portuguese parents, she started her career when only eight years old as a flamenco dancer and singer.
+She started her career when only eight years old as a flamenco dancer and singer.
 She made her film debut at age sixteen as a dancer.
-During the following years, the fragile beauty appeared in numerous comedies, dramas, B-movies, and horror films, mostly in Spain (over thirty films altogether from 1960 to 1970).
+During the following years, the delicate beauty appeared in numerous comedies, dramas, B-movies, and horror films, mostly in Spain (over thirty films altogether from 1960 to 1970).
 Her biggest break came from legendary director Jess Franco, who cast Soledad in such cult classics as Count Dracula and Vampyros Lesbos.
 Soledad is generally regarded as Franco's greatest discovery.
 On August 18, 1970 Soledad was in a car accident on a highway in Portugal.
 She died hours later, survived by her husband (a former racecar driver) and young son.
 Ironically, before this tragic accident, a German film producer had offered her a contract which would have made her a great star.
 Soledad was destined to become a legend.
 Not until the years after her death has she become a cult starlet with fans all over the world now discovering the beautiful, doomed actress.

 Soledad Miranda Facts